 During uncertain times, it can be difficult to maintain mental, emotional and physical well-being.
-To help you through this, we created “Good Ship Fortune,” a list of arts, learning and wellness resources, ranging from free movies to fitness and virtual art tours.
+To help you through this, we created our CARE Guide (Community and Arts Resources for Everyone), a list of arts, learning and wellness resources, ranging from free movies to fitness and virtual art tours.

 Our latest issue of The Fortune News, our print publication sent to incarcerated people across the country, highlights access to healthcare and treatment for people with justice involvement.
 Themed “Care Management,” this edition provides valuable resources on navigating medical care during and after incarceration.
 Through a range of perspectives and articles, it aims to help people with justice involvement improve their health and well-being.

 On April 20th, we held a virtual panel on COVID-19, Rikers, and Technical Parole Violations.
 It was an engaging discussion and call to action to reduce incarceration on Rikers, especially during COVID-19, and change New York’s policy of reincarcerating people for minor technical parole violations.
 Panelists included an individual recently released from Rikers, Assemblyman Walter T. Mosley, and experts from the Legal Aid Society, Just Leadership, Katal Center, the Women’s Community Justice Association, The Bronx Defenders, the Columbia University Justice Lab, and the NYC Board of Correction.